Skip to the main content

 Animal Health Technologist

-Animal health technologists support veterinarians by caring for animals.
-They help diagnose and treat health problems in companion (pet) and livestock (farm) animals.
+Veterinary technologists support veterinarians by caring for animals.
+They help veterinarians diagnose, treat, and prevent health problems in companion (pet), livestock (farm), and zoo animals.

 Also Known As